kat-tian/udacity_post/README.md

 1. *Are there more availabilities in some months relative to others?*
 2. *What month is it cheapest to book in Seattle?*
 3. *What day of the week do you get the best deal?*

+## Conclusion

+In this article, we looked at 2016/17 Seattle Airbnb data.
+We cleaned the data and showed that:

+> 1. There are fewer availiable houses in Janurary and July.
+> 2. The summer months are much more expensive to book relative to wnter months.
+> 3. Booknig near the weekend is much more expensive than bookng in the middle of the week.